 The index and forex markets are both very liquid, made popular by the variety of methods traders can use to get exposure.
 Learn about the differences between trading indices vs trading forex.

 Trading indices vs trading forex

 Trading indices and forex are two of the most popular ways that you can get exposure to the financial markets.
-Indices trading focuses on tracking the performance of a group of stocks, while forex trading looks at the exchange value when buying one currency and selling another.
+Indices trading focuses on tracking the performance of a group of shares while forex trading looks at the exchange value of buying one currency and selling another.

-When trading indices, you’d get exposure to a basket of stocks or sectors in a single position.
-Each index comprises of a certain number of stocks, depending on how it's weighted.
-Some indices are market cap weighted, while others are price weighted.
+When trading indices, you’d get exposure to a basket of shares or sectors in a single position.
+Each index comprises of a certain number of shares, depending on how it's weighted.
+Some indices are market cap weighted, while others are price-weighted.

 With forex trading, you’ll buy one currency and sell another on the foreign exchange market.
 If you buy a currency pair, you’ll hope that the base (the first currency listed in a forex pair) appreciates, and if you sell, you’d expect the base to depreciate.
 The more times a currency is traded every day, the more volatile the price of other currencies become.

 With us, you can trade on over 80 pairs, with a range of major, minor and exotic currency pairs to choose from.
 Some of the most popular currency pairs include the British pound against the US dollar (GBP/USD), the euro against the US dollar (EUR/USD), and the US dollar against the Japanese yen (USD/JPY).